GoogleChrome/lighthouse-ci/docs/troubleshooting.md

 ## I'm seeing differences in the results even though I didn't change anything.

 Webpages are fickle beasts and variance is a common problem when measuring properties of pages in a real browser as Lighthouse does.
-The Lighthouse team has [several](https://github.com/GoogleChrome/lighthouse/blob/v5.0.0/docs/variability.md) good [documents](https://docs.google.com/document/d/1AujmeKvBhzr-d8IsB7zPeS-vOtxCdw2GnspKpxJ7d_I/edit) on the [subject](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit?usp=sharing), but the tl;dr is...
+The Lighthouse team has [several](https://github.com/GoogleChrome/lighthouse/blob/v6.4.1/docs/variability.md) good [documents](https://docs.google.com/document/d/1AujmeKvBhzr-d8IsB7zPeS-vOtxCdw2GnspKpxJ7d_I/edit) on the [subject](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit?usp=sharing), but the tl;dr is...

 - Run many times (LHCI runs 3 by default, use the `--collect.numberOfRuns=X` option to increase this).
 - Use reliable hardware (avoid underpowered CI systems like Appveyor and burstable instances, use dedicate machines with a minimum of 2 cores and 4GB of RAM).
 - Eliminate non-determinism (remove random `setTimeout` calls, A/B tests, etc).
 - Avoid external dependencies (disable variable third-party integrations like ads, YouTube embeds, analytics, etc).
 - Assert facts over conclusions (start with assertions on the number and size of your JavaScript requests rather than the value of TTI).

+## The results I'm seeing don't match the results I see in another environment.

+Different environments and ways of running Lighthouse will tend to see different results for the same underlying reasons described in the above FAQ on variance (see the [several](https://github.com/GoogleChrome/lighthouse/blob/v6.4.1/docs/variability.md) good [documents](https://docs.google.com/document/d/1AujmeKvBhzr-d8IsB7zPeS-vOtxCdw2GnspKpxJ7d_I/edit) on the [subject](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit?usp=sharing)).
+Before resorting to variance isolation though, first double check that the different environments are actually being run with the same Lighthouse settings.
+The most common differences we see that folks might forget to consider...

+- Device form factor
+- Throttling settings (hint: desktop in Chrome DevTools/PSI doesn't *only* change the form factor, it [changes throttling too](https://github.com/GoogleChrome/lighthouse/blob/v6.4.1/lighthouse-core/config/lr-desktop-config.js))
+- Storage clearing settings
+- Login/Authentication state
+- Headless vs. headful Chrome
+- Hardware quality (free CI providers tend to have very underpowered CPUs)
+- Geographic location

+The team does not have the bandwidth to assist with debugging this problem.
+Please do _not_ file an issue about it if you're unable to get scores from different environments to match.